Join the Scotiabank StartRight® Program designed for Newcomers and get up to $2,200* in value in the first year.

 Although Canada had confirmed that it “wanted me”, arriving in Canada as a skilled immigrant still felt like it wasn’t enough.
 I had to learn from many mistakes about how to:

-Easily I could have saved myself 100 hours of self-doubt and self-defeating job-hunting activities.
-If I was pre-armed with career counselling services I could have asked specific questions to someone in the know.
+Easily, I could have saved myself 100 hours of self-doubt and self-defeating job-hunting activities.
+If I were pre-armed with career counselling services, I could have asked specific questions to someone in the know.
 By investing 10 hours before I arrived in Canada, I could have achieved success faster.
-Because without this knowledge, it was a challenge to enter the job market.
+Without this knowledge, it was a challenge to enter the job market.

 PFC: What is the BCCA-Integrating Newcomers program and who can it help?